Hound trailing: Trail hounds

 Trail hounds have evolved into a distinct breed or type of hound specifically bred for performance alone, they are sleek, hard muscled hounds with almost whippet like bodies.

 Trail hounds descend from the Fell hounds, foxhounds found in the north of England.
 In his Foxes, foxhounds and fox-hunting, Richard Clapham stated "fell hounds trace their origin back to the old Talbot tans, while they later acquired a certain infusion of pointer blood ... in order to make hounds carry their heads higher."
 He further states the "fell hound is the antithesis of the Peterborough type.
 Instead of size, weight and power, we have lightness, activity, and pace, coupled with wonderful stamina..."
 In his Hounds of the World, Sir John Buchanan-Jardine stated the fell hound was descended from the Chien Blanc, a French hound that shares a common ancestor with the Poitevin, a scent hound known for its speed.

 Later harrier blood was introduced.
 In 1919 a Windemere Harrier Cracker was introduced, in 1922 further harrier blood was introduced from Lancashire packs and in 1928 a harrier Beware sired a litter that was to become dominant in hound trailing.
 Further out-crosses introduced pointer blood, in the mid-1920s a pointer-harrier cross bitch Gravity was introduced, whose descendants remain influential to this day.

 Famous trail hounds include Rattler, the first hound to win a hundred prizes but was poisoned by a competitor and Hartsop Magic who won thirty two prizes in 1985, twenty six in 1986 and thirty three in 1987.
-And more recently Progress, Progress was in the Border Hound Trailing Association, in his racing career he won 4 Senior championships, 3 Langholm common ridings and A international.also in the four Seasons he ran 280 Trails, finishing in the first 6 233 times, 202 of those times in the first 3.
+And more recently Progress.
+Progress was in the Border Hound Trailing Association.
+In his racing career he won four Senior championships, three Langholm common ridings and an international.
+Also in the four Seasons he ran 280 Trails, finishing in the first six 233 times, 202 of those times in the first three.